Experienced San Diego Patent Attorneys

 - you believe that your patent rights have been infringed

-- you’ve been threatened with infringement allegations
+- you have been threatened with infringement allegations

 - you have questions about the scope of rights of another patent holder

-We know that patent litigation can be an expensive process, so our attorneys take care to fully assess any possible infringement strategies while carefully considering and informing our clients about the pros and cons of taking the infringer to court.
+We know that patent litigation can be an expensive process, so our attorneys take care to fully assess any possible infringement strategies while carefully considering and informing our clients about the pros and cons of going to court.
 If a client is being accused of patent infringement, we can provide counsel as to how best to deal with defense from a cost perspective, and find a solution that meets the needs of your business.

 San Diego Patent Attorneys: Venue and Patent Law